Monday 14 July 2014

 History: Began as the Edinburgh School of Arts in 1821 aimed at "industrious tradesmen"; became the Watt Institute and the Edinburgh School of Arts in 1852; then Heriot-Watt College; and in 1966 it was given a Royal Charter when the university moved to Riccarton in the West of Edinburgh.

 Address: The main campus is six miles from the centre of Edinburgh, with the additional Scottish Border campus at Galashiels, and a small campus on Orkney.
 A campus opened in Dubai in 2005.
-The university's first Malaysia premises opened in January 2013 and Heriot-Watt University Malaysia will open in 2014 with a purpose-built campus.
+Heriot-Watt University Malaysia is also open for business and will be taking in its first full cohort of students this September in a new purpose-built green campus.

 Ambience: Strikingly modern.
 Its main campus, completed in 1992, is in the West of Edinburgh and boasts 380 acres of green parkland.